 Steve Picano, Disabled Hockey VP: Disabled hockey had its first Thursday ice session.
 Steve is going to work on getting more people to join.

 CEP (Michael Strahan, interim): Mike has permission to do live CEP level 1, 2 and 3 clinics.
 There are plenty of clinics available online up to level 4 and they are not full.
 People need to go in and sign up.
 He stressed getting into the virtual clinics and getting it over with as soon as possible in case COVID shuts down the in person clinics.

-Michael Strahan, ADM: Nothing for this month.

 Jared Bussell, Goalie Rep: Jared is going to work on a proposal for some goalie clinics.

-Officials: Nothing to report Safesport: Safesport certification is due ASAP for organizations.
+Wendy Radke, Nothing to report Safesport: Safesport certification is due ASAP for organizations.

 Safety Director, Dayna Geiger: Dayna is working on getting caught back up on non-urgent things like safesport and background check.
 She finished the Return to Play form and emailed it to Derrick.
 Salt Lake County adaptive sports has put in for some equipment to help grow their program.
 Kathleen asked if Dayna can get the COVID policy on the website updated.
 Dayna will look and see if there are any solid updates she can make.

-Brian Murray: Not in attendance.
+Not in attendance.

 Elizabeth McCallum, Membership Growth Coordinator: Only Murray and Acord are hosting Try Hockey For Free the first weekend in November.
 She is working on getting more rinks.